- Dr David Holmes

 Dr Jonathan Nicholls

 Dr Jonathan Nicholls is currently Director of Strategy and Policy Advice (Education) for the law firm Shakespeare Martineau LLP.
+He was appointed as an independent member of the Council of the University of Sheffield from 1 August 2017.
 From October 2007 to January 2017 he was the Registrary at the University of Cambridge.
 Prior to that he was the Registrar and Secretary for the University of Birmingham, a post to which he was appointed after spending much of his career at the University of Warwick where he was also Registrar.
 Jonathan was elected as the Deputy Chair and then Chair of the Association of Heads of University Administration between 2007 and 2016, and has also served on a range of national and regional bodies, including in the fields of pay, pensions, health (where he has been a non-executive director of a NHS Trust and governor of Cambridge University Hospitals NHS Foundation Trust for nine years), schools, and leadership development and strategy.
 Prior to his career in higher education, Jonathan was a graduate of Bristol University, completed a PhD in medieval English at Cambridge, and spent time at Harvard as a Herchel Smith Scholar.

 Professor Richard Taylor